 In the United States, you can find many gas stations with assorted pricing, but Pemex is King in Mexico.
 Since they mostly have the same price, you won’t have to worry about shopping for the best rates.
 You can find the gas price on the pumps.
 Attendants distribute the gas and also wash windshields.
 Upon request, they will check the oil and other fluid levels.

 It’s customary to tip the helpers up to 10 pesos but beware of scams.
 The best way to prevent getting cheated is to pay close attention and to watch the attendants’ hands closely.
 Common scams include switching of banknotes and not rolling pumps back to zero before pumping gas.

 While many of the stations accept credit cards, it’s still safer to pay in exact cash by using smaller banknotes.
 That way, you won’t get cheated on change, and they can’t switch larger bills to smaller ones.
 If you are traveling with other people, have someone watch to make sure the attendant uses the pump you paid for.
 It’s also a good idea to check your own fluids, away from the gas stations.

 Mexico has military checkpoints, so don’t be alarmed.
-Soldiers might ask you simple questions, including point of origin and destination.
-It’s customary to roll down all windows so that they have unobstructed views of the seats, especially the rear ones.
+Soldiers might ask you simple questions, including the point of origin and destination.
+It’s customary to roll down all windows to have unobstructed views of the seats, especially the rear ones.

 Driving Safely in Mexico: Toll Roads (cuota) vs Free (libre)